CircuitVerse/CircuitVerseDocs/docs/miscellaneous.md

 | 1 | 1 |  1  |   1    |  1   |

 ## Buffer
-A buffer has only a single input and a single output with behavior that is the opposite of an NOT gate.
+A buffer has only a single input and a single output with behavior that is the opposite of a NOT gate.
 It simply passes its input, unchanged, to its output.

 | Input | Output |
 |-------|--------|